• social dimensions of climate change

 • structure and agency theory

-Sharni contributes to research on the social and ecological determinants of health equity as a part-time Research Assistant with the Menzies Centre for Health Governance at the ANU.
+Sharni tutors on the social dimensions of environment and climate change policy at the Crawford School.
+She also contributes to research on the social and ecological determinants of health equity as a part-time Research Assistant with the Menzies Centre for Health Governance at the ANU.
 She has co-authored various policy-oriented and commissioned research in this role.
 Previously, she worked on public and community health research as a Research Assistant at the University of Newcastle School of Medicine and Public Health.
 She holds a Bachelor of Health Science with first class honours from the University of Newcastle, for which she received the Faculty of Health and Medicine Medal.

 • Dr Rebecca Colvin, Resources, Environment & Development Program, Crawford School of Public Policy, ANU

 • Prof Sharon Friel, Menzies Centre for Health Equity Governance, ANU